olcydvt/lock_free_ring_buffer/README.md

         th.join();
     }

-    // test the values readen from ring buffer by indexing in map.
-    // value of each index must be 1, therefore we can say that there is no
+    // Examine the values retrieved from the ring buffer by indexing in MAP.
+Each index value should equal 1, which indicates that there are no duplicate writes for the same value. std::map<int, int> map;
-    // duplicated write for same value
-    std::map<int, int> map;
     for (auto& val : values) {
         map[val] += 1;